oracle/docker-images/OracleDataIntegrator/README.md

 4) For all other supported matrix information, please refer to ODI 12.2.1.2.6 documentation.
 The supported database for repository mentioned above supersede the configuration matrix for ODI 12.2.1.2.6

-5) As a pre-requisite, "Maximum number of sessions" field needs to be Overwritten in Studio UI for the Agent created by the ODI Container.
+5) As a prerequisite, "Maximum number of sessions" field needs to be overwritten in Studio UI for the Agent created by the ODI Container.
 Post docker configuration, "Maximum number of sessions" is set as null in the repository database, but the Studio UI  render 1000 as the default value set.
 User is required  to explicitly overwrite the "Maximum number of sessions"  value to force an update in the repository.
 If this step is not performed, all sessions will continue to wait in the queue and will not be processed.

-     Steps to Overwrite the "Maximum number of sessions"  Value in Studio UI
+	Steps to overwrite the "Maximum number of sessions"  value in Studio UI

-       • Login to ODI Studio
+	* Login to ODI Studio
-       • In Topology Navigator expand the Agents node in the Physical Architecture navigation tree
+	* In Topology Navigator expand the Agents node in the Physical Architecture navigation tree
-       • Select the Agent created by the ODI Container
+	* Select the Agent created by the ODI Container
-       • Right-click and select View
+	* Right-click and select View
-       • In the Definition tab, for the field “Maximum number of sessions”, overwrite the value again to 5 and click Save button.
+	* In the Definition tab, for the field “Maximum number of sessions”, overwrite the value again to 5 and click Save button.
 Then again overwrite the value to 1000 and click Save button.